DannyArends/DImGui/README.md

 across Windows, Linux, and Android.
 The core "engine" is inspired by the excellent vulkan-tutorial.com, and leverages SDL2 for robust cross-platform support.

-This repository includes the necessary SDL2 DLLs for x64 MS Windows, and is in itself a minimal SDL2 android_project for Android Studio.
-Building the example requires several dependencies, including SDL, Vulkan, ShaderC, SPIRV-Cross, and the Open Asset Import Library.
-To build the Android version Android Studio and the Android NDK are required.
-The software has been tested under x64 systems (Windows and Linux) and on arm64-v8a (Android 15).

-### (Cross-)Compilation ⚙️

-For building on MS Windows and/or Linux, please refer to the detailed instructions in [compilation.md](./docs/compilation.md).
-If you're cross-compiling for Android arm64-v8a using Linux, you'll find the relevant guide in [cross-compilation.md](./docs/cross-compilation.md).

 ### Features 🚀

 The engine boasts the following features: